Offshore Banking: A Hi-Tech Reality

 Privacy

 Opening an offshore bank account will ensure a higher level of privacy.
 Offshore banks are known for their strict privacy and confidentiality policies.
 They offer a level of anonymity that is not available with domestic banks.
-Offshore banks are required by law to maintain strict confidentiality of their client’s information, which means that your financial affairs remain private.
+Offshore banks are required by law to maintain strict confidentiality of their client’s information, which means that their financial affairs remain private.

 Tax savings